 The primary symptom of dehydration is exhaustion.
 It can make you feel fully drained and unable to perform everyday activities.
-A tall glass of this caffeine-free drink can make sure your energy is well maintained throughout the day.
+A tall glass of this caffeine-free drink can ensure your energy is well maintained throughout the day.

 12. Helps the transport of minerals and nutrients

-The minerals and nutrients dissolve in the water, which then makes it easy to circulate them throughout the body.
+The minerals and nutrients dissolve in the water, making it easy to circulate them throughout the body.